Instance-Optimality of Bidirectional PageRank Estimation: Lower Bounds

 \subsection{Some technical lemmas}

 Before delving into the details of our lower-bound proof, we first present some technical lemmas that show certain graph modifications do not significantly change the $\alpha$-discounted random walk probabilities.
 Notably, these lemmas are general: they hold for any directed graph without degree constraints, and are independent of our lower-bound graph construction.
 To the best of our knowledge, these lemmas are established here for the first time.
+In a first reading, the reader may want to skip the proofs, and move on to the lower-bound construction.

-\begin{lemma} For any vertices $s,t$ in any directed graph, subdividing any edge $(u,v)$ in the graph (i.e., introducing a vertex $v'$ and replacing the edge $(u,v)$ with the edges $(u,v')$ and $(v',v)$) can only decrease $\pi(s,t)$ by a factor at most $(2-\alpha)$.
+\begin{lemma} For any vertices $s,t$ in any directed graph, subdividing any edge $(u,v)$ in the graph (i.e., introducing a vertex $v'$ and replacing the edge $(u,v)$ with the edges $(u,v')$ and $(v',v)$) can only decrease $\pi(s,t)$ by a factor at most $(2-\alpha)/(1-\alpha)$.
 This also allows all cases where some of the vertices $s, t, u, v$ are identical. \end{lemma}

+\begin{proof} Let $H$ and $H'$ denote the input graph and the graph after subdividing edge $(u,v)$, respectively.
+We then use $\vpi_{H}(s,t)$ and $\vpi_{H'}(s,t)$ to denote the values of $\vpi(s, t)$ on graph $H$ and $H'$, respectively.
+We will prove that for any vertices $s$ and $t$ in $H$:

+We begin by considering the simple and special case where the graph $H$ only consists of a single vertex with a self-loop, i.e., $s=u=v=t$.
+In this case, we have